alparslanu6347/Project-202-Phonebook-Application-Terraform/README.md

 # Project-202 : Phonebook Application (Python Flask) deployed on AWS Application Load Balancer with Auto Scaling and Relational Database Service using Terraform
+ ### Project-004 Phonebook Application was converted into Project-202-Phonebook-Application-Terraform ###

 ## Description